 Finding new and creative ways to offer a pay increase

 While some companies face immediate needs to keep wages in line with the market, many others have the luxury of kicking the can down the road a bit, just to see if inflation will be short-lived or not.
 In those cases, you can offer a non-wage bonus or benefit to help appease the immediate demand for higher wages, without incurring a long-term wage obligation.

-With so many benefits to choose from, it’s hard for HR professionals to research all potential options for short-term bonuses, let alone vet which ones would work with your company.
+With so many perks and lifestyle benefits to choose from, it’s hard for HR professionals to research all potential options for short-term bonuses, let alone vet which ones would work with your company.
 Here are 20 ways to offer your employees a non-wage bonus, and help them offset the impact of inflation.

 1- Employee Discount Program